opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 ## Amazon OpenSearch Service

-The `opensearch` source can be configured for an Amazon OpenSearch service domain by passing an `sts_role_arn` with access to the domain, as shown in the following example:
+The `opensearch` source can be configured for an Amazon OpenSearch Service domain by passing an `sts_role_arn` with access to the domain, as shown in the following example:

 ```yaml
 opensearch-source-pipeline: